Personal profile

 Research interests

-I am the author of four books, with a fifth in preparation, and over 20 book chapters and articles in, amongst other journals, Sociology, British Journal of Criminology, Policy and PoliticsHealth, Risk, & Society, and Crime, Media Culture.
+I am the author of four books and over 25 book chapters and articles in, amongst other journals, Sociology, British Journal of Criminology, Policy and PoliticsHealth, Risk, & Society, and Crime, Media Culture.
 My first monograph, Ribbon Culture: Charity, Compassion, and Public Awareness (2008/2010, Palgrave Macmillan) was awarded the 2009 British Sociological Association Philip Abram’s Memorial Prize for ‘Best first book in Sociology’.
 My most recent book -- a co-authored monograph, titled Detecting the Social: Order and Disorder in Post-1970s Detective Fiction -- was awarded the 2019 International Crime Fiction Association Prize for scholarly contribution to the field.
-My sole-authored article 'Towards a Sociology of Institutional Transparency: Openness, Deception, and the Problem of Public Trust' was shortlisted for the 2019 SAGE Prize for Innovation/Excellence.

 My research interests range across the sociology of crime and justice and the sociology of health.
 What knits the various strands of my research together is an interest in how blame, responsibility, and accountability work.
 My research is concerned with two questions.
 How and why are certain social groups made to feel responsible for their personal safety and wellbeing?
 And how do late modern social institutions make themselves accessible and accountable to the public?
 In thinking about these matters my work is strongly influenced by Mary Douglas’ writing on blame and danger, as well as political philosophical writing on public participation in democratic processes.